• Finally a broader psychological perspective ...

 Living The Pleasant Life is what Martin Seligman calls seeking the Hollywood happiness.

-People who seek this type of happiness path strive towards having as many happy feelings as possible.
+People who seek this type of happiness path strive towards having as many happy feelings and pleasures as possible.

 They follow enjoyable pursuits that provide them with feelings of pleasure and minimize feelings of negativity.